 Truck driver negligence is one of the most common causes of trucking accidents and can appear in many different forms.
 Some of the most common types of truck driver negligence which often lead to crashes include:

 Operating small vehicles while intoxicated is dangerous enough, however, those dangers are compounded when operating large trucks.
 As a result, trucking laws restrict truckers to a much lower legal limit than average drivers.

-Statistics suggest that truck driver fatigue caused 18% of the truck accidents involving driver error in 2012.
+Statistics suggest that truck driver fatigue caused 18% of truck accidents involving driver error in 2012.
 Many trucking companies actually encourage fatigued driving through incentives for quicker delivery times.

-Reckless driving occurs when a truck driver operates a vehicle in a manner that shows complete disregard for the safety of others.
+Reckless driving occurs when a truck driver operates a vehicle in a manner that shows a complete disregard for the safety of others.
 Speeding is a common type of reckless driving that can result in serious accidents.

 A small lapse of attention can have serious consequences when operating a large vehicle.
 Truck drivers often cause serious accidents when they become distracted by the use of cell phones or other objects.

 The FMCSA requires that a truck inspection report be completed by drivers of commercial motor vehicles each day.
 Additionally, periodic maintenance inspections are required as well.
 When proper inspection standards are not followed crashes can occur.